VlSomers/bpbreid/README.md

 &nbsp;

 ## News
+- [2025.10.25] Added a discussion on the Theoretical Limitations of Global Embeddings in ReID Under Partial Observations
 - [2024.08.23] 🚀🔥 Our new work on [Keypoint Promptable ReID](https://arxiv.org/abs/2407.18112) was accepted to ECCV24, full codebase available [here](https://github.com/VlSomers/keypoint_promptable_reidentification).
 - [2023.09.20] New paper and big update coming soon 🚀 ...
 - [2023.07.26] The Python script from @samihormi to generate human parsing labels based on PifPaf and MaskRCNN has been released, have a look at the "Generate human parsing labels" section below.
 This script is different from the one used by the authors (especially when facing multiple pedestrians in a single image): resulting human parsing labels will not be exactly the same.